 You must sign and date the revocation.

-The revocation must be witnessed by an authorised witness.
+The revocation must be witnessed by an adult.
 The witness must include a written statement that you understand the revocation and the consequences of revoking the nomination.
 Only one person can be nominated.
 If you make a new nomination any previous nomination is revoked (cancelled).

 How an advocate can support you